statOmics/stageR/README.md

 # stageR

+This is the repository for the stageR package. stageR allows user-friendly automated stage-wise analysis of high-throughput genomic data.

-To install the package from the private repo in R please use
+To install the package from the GitHub repository in R please use
 ```
 library(devtools)
-install_github("statOmics/stageR",auth_token="cb649b65157aa8cd235a992d99cbe9384fd0eeb2")
+install_github("statOmics/stageR")
 ```